software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column

+{: .note }

+> The [Authentication](#authentication) section covers topics related to the authentication.
+Take a look at it before planning the authentication-related tasks.

 {: .important-title }

 > Exercise 5
 >
 > Plan the tasks for the first user story, "{{site.sprint_3_user_story_1}}".
 Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 Take a look at the exercise 15 for some implementation tips and to get an idea what the implementation could look like.
 >
 > Create an issue for each task.
-Add either "frontend" or "backend" label for the issues.
+Add the "backend" label for the issues.
 Set the milestone as "Sprint 3".
 Add the issues to the Backlog project's "Sprint Backlog" column.

-{: .note }

-> The [Authentication](#authentication) section covers topics related to the authentication.
-Take a look at it before planning the authentication-related tasks.

 {: .important-title }